-Colour: Emerald is found in a small variety of deep velvety shades of green - the colour "Emerald Green" being named after the gemstone.
+Colour: Emerald is found in a small variety of deep velvety shades of green - the colour "emerald green" being named after the gemstone.
 The most valuable colour of emerald is the deeper shade of green which can be hard to come across in a size worth cutting.
-The colour of emeralds is not normally effected by light and does not alter over time as some other gemstones can.
+The colour of emeralds is not normally affected by light and does not alter over time as some other gemstones can.

 Rarity: Emeralds are not considered a rare stone however finding the clearest stones can be a challenge.